Meta Apes PEEL (PEEL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Meta Apes PEEL Historical Price

-According to the latest data gathered on Meta Apes PEEL live price page, the current price of Meta Apes PEEL is 0.00130906USD.
-The circulating supply of Meta Apes PEEL(PEEL) is 176.25M PEEL , giving it a market capitalization of $230.72K.
+According to the latest data gathered on Meta Apes PEEL live price page, the current price of Meta Apes PEEL is 0.0013041USD.
+The circulating supply of Meta Apes PEEL(PEEL) is 176.25M PEEL , giving it a market capitalization of $229.84K.

 - 24-hour0.00%$ --$ --$ --